Important 9-1-1 information for SmartVoice customers

 Inform other users.

 You must notify members of your household, business and other potential users of the SmartVoice service of the nature and limitations of 9-1-1 emergency calls.
-To make this easier, attach the included stickers in a visible location on your telephone sets.

 Limitations of Liability.